SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.7 - Mod Wheel
 - ([#512]) Incoming mod wheel on non-MPE synths now maps to y axis

+#### 3.8 - Visual Feedback on Value Changes with Mod Encoders and Increased Resolution for Value's in Menu's
+- ([#636]) Changing parameter values with Mod (Gold) Encoders now displays a pop-up with the current value of the Parameter.
+The Menu's for Parameters and Patch Cables have also been adjusted to show the same value range as displayed with the Mod Encoders.
+	- This allows for better fine-tuning of values.
+	- The value range displayed is 0-128 for non-MIDI parameters and 0-127 for MIDI parameters.
+	- Note: In the Menu, turning the Select Encoder will now, by default, change values by an increment of +/- 2.
+This allows you to scroll through the entire value range in an accelerated manner.
+To better fine tune values using the select encoder (e.g. +/- 1), Hold Shift while turning the Select Encoder and the values will change by an increment of +/- 1.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: